mkm29/stockula/docs/development/ci-cd.md

 1. **Test failures in CI but not locally**

    - Check for environment-specific dependencies
-   - Verify database connections and migrations
+   - Verify database connections and schema
    - Review CI environment variables

 ### Debugging Workflows